Dorico Quickstart Guide

 divisi

-• Con Sordino passages: Users of the Special Edition Volume 3 & 5 do have access to muted strings (con sordino).
+• Con Sordino passages: Users of the Studio Special Edition Volume 3 & 5 do have access to muted strings (con sordino).
 For the Orchestral Strings & Dimension Strings presets no adjustments are necessary as the Expression Maps trigger natural & con sordino correctly by default.

 The situation is a bit more complex for Solo Strings, Chamber Strings & Appassionata Strings.
 These Studio Special Edition instruments come with separate presets for muted strings.
 If a project requires a playing technique change "natural <> con sordino" while using any of these instruments, then the user can: